PalEON-Project/RW-2-BIO/sites/HARVARD/ReadMe_v2.0_102020.txt

 2. 8 RWL files from two plots
 3. HARVARD_census_102020.csv

 There are two foundational datasets used in the processing of these biomass estimates.
-The first is a tree ring dataset collected by ------ at the Harvard Forest Research Area that was uploaded on 20 April 2016 to the PalEON Wiki website as "version 2".
+The first is a tree ring dataset collected by the Harvard Forest Research Area that was uploaded on 20 April 2016 to the PalEON Wiki website as "version 2".
 Three 20m plots were measured following a double-nested design (https://paleon.geography.wisc.edu/doku.php/working_groups;npp_protocols).
 The following species were included in the final ring width dataset:

 - ACRU = red maple (Acer rubrum)
 - BEAL = yellow birch (Betula alleghaniensis)